MatthewMarksIT/osTicket_complete/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the following for the open-source help desk ticketing system osTicket:

--Installation
+- Installation
--Configuration
+- Configuration
--Ticket Lifecycle Examples
+- Ticket Lifecycle Examples

 ---